 The practical implementation of the theoretical requirements for gender monitoring can pose challenges for universities and research organizations.
 This section describes how higher education institutions currently conceive gender monitoring and what concrete challenges they face in monitoring.
-While reflecting the tension between theoretical demands on gender monitoring and practical implementation, this section provides recommendations and guidelines for monitoring at one's institution and selected indicators.
+While reflecting on the tension between theoretical demands on gender monitoring and practical implementation, this section provides recommendations and guidelines for monitoring at one's institution and selected indicators.

 Gender monitoring at higher education institutions usually involves descriptive analyses based on quantitative data.
 Regularly, the statistics compare the proportions of men and women in certain academic positions.
 These analyses aim to verify gender equality goals, usually formulated as women's quotas.